-Each week, students are required to post 2 images, with extended captions, based on the previous week's Presentation and Readings.
+Each week, students are required to post (2) images based on the previous weeks Presentation and Readings.
 Students are asked to write a 50-100 word caption on why the subject of the Presentation or Design Topic stood out to them.
-The second image will be inspired by the week's reading and students will write a 50-100 word caption explaining how this image relates to the week's readings.
+The second image will be inspired by the one of the week's readings and students will write a 50-100 word caption explaining how this image relates to the week's readings.